by Barry Keate

 3 –The person often lacks adequate auditory stimulation.

 5 –The person is often anxious, stressed or depressed.

 An individual does not need to have every condition but many people with Musical Ear Syndrome exhibit three or more of these conditions.

-The best estimates are that between 10% and 30% of people who are hard of hearing experience Musical Ear Syndrome at one time or another.
+Dr. Bauman estimates that between 10% and 30% of people who are hard of hearing experience Musical Ear Syndrome at one time or another.